unn-info-tech/ToDoWithDjango/README.md

 - CRUD functionalities for tasks
 - Task completion marking and separate view for completed tasks
 - History of tasks to view past activities
-- Progress tracking feature for task completion monitoring
+- Progress tracking feature for tasks
 - Responsive and stylish UI design

 ## Used Technologies: